janiluuk/meshroom/README.md

 If in doubt, use Midi Clock Sync.
 Then select initial BPM and quantization values.
 Quantization can be disabled if you dont want to sound boringly accurate.

 **Recommended values for session with slow connection participant: 1/2 -> 1 bar, otherwise 1/8 - 1/16**

 ![session](https://github.com/janiluuk/meshroom/blob/main/session_create.png)

+You can copy the session link for sharing by clicking "Copy session link" button on top.

 ## Mapping your midi controller